Lincoln County Treasurer's Office - Tax Sale

 Certificate of Purchase

 Certificate of Purchase is $20.00.
+The tax deed will be issued in the Certificate of Purchase owner's name.
 The Treasurer’s office will retain the original Certificate of Purchase, and copies will be sent to the buyers.
 Bankruptcy may stop the collection of interest.

 3% interest is applied to original purchase amount for the first year, with additional 15% per annum applied to days held since tax sale date until redemption.
 After the first year, interest shall remain at 15% per annum thru subsequent years.